︎

 One Omotesando

-Completed in 2003, One Omotesando by Kengo Kuma is a seven-story commercial building that reinterprets urban architecture through the lens of natural materials.
-Serving as the head office for Louis Vuitton Japan, the building also houses high-end fashion boutiques on the first and second floors.
-Its façade, composed of vertical wooden fins, introduces warmth and texture to the dense Tokyo streetscape, softening the boundary between nature and the built environment.
+Completed in 2003, One Omotesando by Kengo Kuma is a seven-story commercial building that reinterprets urban architecture through natural materials.
+Serving as the head office for Louis Vuitton Japan, the building also includes high-end boutiques on the first and second floors.
+Its façade features vertical wooden fins, which introduce warmth and texture, softening the boundary between nature and the built environment.

-At the time, Tokyo’s fire regulations restricted the use of wood in large-scale structures, making Kuma’s approach both bold and innovative.
-By integrating an advanced sprinkler system, he navigated these limitations while preserving the integrity of his material-driven design.
-The result is a structure that stands in contrast to the surrounding glass-and-steel buildings, offering a tactile, organic presence in the heart of Omotesando.
+Tokyo’s fire regulations at the time limited the use of wood in large-scale structures.
+Kuma overcame this by integrating an advanced sprinkler system, allowing him to maintain his material-driven design while meeting safety requirements.
+The result is a building that contrasts with the surrounding glass-and-steel structures, offering a tactile, organic presence in Omotesando.

-Completed in 2003, One Omotesando by Kengo Kuma is a seven-story commercial building that reinterprets urban architecture through the lens of natural materials.
-Serving as the head office for Louis Vuitton Japan, the building also houses high-end fashion boutiques on the first and second floors.
-Its façade, composed of vertical wooden fins, introduces warmth and texture to the dense Tokyo streetscape, softening the boundary between nature and the built environment.
+Completed in 2003, One Omotesando by Kengo Kuma is a seven-story commercial building that reinterprets urban architecture through natural materials.
+Serving as the head office for Louis Vuitton Japan, the building also includes high-end boutiques on the first and second floors.
+Its façade features vertical wooden fins, which introduce warmth and texture, softening the boundary between nature and the built environment.

-At the time, Tokyo’s fire regulations restricted the use of wood in large-scale structures, making Kuma’s approach both bold and innovative.
-By integrating an advanced sprinkler system, he navigated these limitations while preserving the integrity of his material-driven design.
-The result is a structure that stands in contrast to the surrounding glass-and-steel buildings, offering a tactile, organic presence in the heart of Omotesando.
+Tokyo’s fire regulations at the time limited the use of wood in large-scale structures.
+Kuma overcame this by integrating an advanced sprinkler system, allowing him to maintain his material-driven design while meeting safety requirements.
+The result is a building that contrasts with the surrounding glass-and-steel structures, offering a tactile, organic presence in Omotesando.